rafaelurben/autohotkey-utils/README.md

 ## Setup

 You can install this script without AutoHotKey using the `*.exe` files found under [Releases](https://github.com/rafaelurben/autohotkey-utils/releases).
-I recommend storing the `*.exe` in a seperate folder as your configuration files will be stored in the same folder as the `*.exe`.
+I recommend storing the `*.exe` in a separate folder as your configuration files will be stored in the same folder as the `*.exe`.

 The first time you launch the script, it will ask you if you want it to automatically start everytime you log in.
 If you missed the chance to click yes, you can just delete the ".hotkey-temp.txt" file and reload the script.